-Rinse leafy vegetables in a colander, drain (or use a salad spinner) and pat dry with a paper towel or tea towel.
+- Rinse leafy vegetables in a colander (strainer), drain (or use a salad spinner) and pat dry with a paper towel or clean tea towel.

-Store in clean paper towels or a tea towel in a sealed plastic bag in the fridge.
+- Store in clean paper towels or a clean tea towel in a sealed plastic bag in the fridge.
 Use within a week.

-Tip: Washing your green leafy vegetables as soon as you bring them home will make them easier to use in salads, stir fries and other dishes when you need them.
+Tip: Washing your green leafy vegetables as soon as you bring them home will make them more convenient to use in salads, stir fries and other dishes when you need them.

 Washing fruit and vegetables with a rind

 Examples of foods with a rind are cantaloupes, oranges, mango, melons, pineapple, carrots, potatoes and squash.